AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 about the noise and estimate that the actual thermal noise of the amplifier is about 0.8uV over the normal audio band.
 This equates to a noise density of 5.6nV/√Hz, which is pretty good.
 It is about 24dB greater than the lowest noise phono preamplifiers in the world (an example being the Pass Lab's [Xs Phono](https://passlabs.com/sites/default/files/pass_product_brochure_15.pdf)).
-Compared to other power amplifiers that can produces a few Watt output, Lilienfeld's Choir has good performance.
+On the other hand, it is quite low compared with other low noise peers (First Watt's [F1 and F2 amps](http://www.firstwatt.com/prod.html) being good examples, though are a bit larger amplifiers).
 What matters most is that we are able to understand the amplifier more and improve it.
 Knowing that the noise density is 5.6nV/√Hz opens the door to questions regarding how we can further reduce it, investigate if there are topology considerations that could help, etc.  It is very important to know how to quantify your product in order to make it better.